Skip to main content

 9.4V

-Excessive drop78.3% of source voltage retained
+Excessive drop78.3% of source retained

 Voltage Drop